gTambo/personal-photo-gallery/README.md

 _Duration: 2 Day Sprint_

-This application is built to allow users to save images to a view page where they can click to see a description of the image or click to add a like for an image.
+This application is built to allow users to save images to a view page where they can click on an image to see a description of it or click a button to add a like for an image.

 I employed Material UI for some styling.